Anyways, Plodding along!

 I then propped them all up on a bit of plastiscene on some MDF so when I sprayed them in gold, there wouldn’t be and pools of paint around the button.

-The picture to the right shows the size comparison between a needle and my sculpted buttons
+The picture to the right shows the size comparison between a needle and my sculpted buttons.

 Trousers!

-Once cut out, the two shapes of masking tape (front and back of the trousers) were converted onto the green/brown material I wanted. (taken from an old zip up hoodie.)
+shapes of masking tape (front and back of the trousers) were converted onto the

 As you can see above, I added an area around the edge of the two patterns so I could sew them together with ease.

-I then turned the inside out trousers the right way around, and there we go!
+I then turned the inside out trousers the

 I’m really pleased with these, as they were very quick to make and I think they are the best part of my clothing so far.

-Above: The trousers with the hip block inside.
+The trousers with the hip block inside.

-Here are the final trousers together with my latex boots.
+are the final trousers together with my latex boots.

 I’m really pleased with the out come, I really like the way the material riles up between the legs, It almost fools you into thinking it could be a normal sized pair of trousers!

-I then had to make a small little jumper underneath my character’s jacket, just to give it that believability.
-So instead of making a fully working jumper that goes over the shoulders, to save time, I hinted towards one.
+to give it that believability.
+So instead of making a fully working jumper that

 Animation = LIES